PandABlocks/PandABlocks-rootfs/README.rst

 This project builds a complete system image for booting PandA.
 The following components are built in turn:

-* The U-Boot boot loader is built and assembled together with the Zync stage-1 boot loader.
+* The U-Boot boot loader is built and assembled together with the Zynq stage-1 boot loader.

 * The Linux kernel is built.